rust-lang/rust/src/doc/trpl/unsafe.md

 }
 ```

-So, raw pointers can be relatively safely used as observers, but an extreme care should be taken
+So, raw pointers can be relatively safely used as observers, but an extreme
-when performing write operations through them.
-You should be sure that no one else refers to the
+care should be taken when performing write operations through them.
+You should
-modified value by `&T` or `&mut T`.
+be sure that no one else refers to the modified value by `&T` or `&mut T`.

-The structure `UnsafeCell` is special-cased in the compiler to allow the language to work correctly
+The structure `UnsafeCell` is special-cased in the compiler to allow the
-with internal mutability.
-A value of `UnsafeCell` can always be safely read through a reference, even if it is updated through something else (note, that we are talking only about single-threaded scenarios here).
+language to work correctly with interior mutability.
+A value of `UnsafeCell`
+can always be safely read through a reference, even if it is updated through
+something else.

 ```
 use std::cell::UnsafeCell;

-// This function should print 1 and 2
+// This function should print 1 and 2.
-// If UnsafeCell is replaced with equivalent user-defined structure,
+// If UnsafeCell is replaced with equivalent user-defined structure, then the
-// then the second printed number is undefined, for example, the function can print 2 in Debug and 1 in Release unsafe fn f_cell(p: *mut i32, r: &UnsafeCell<i32>) {
+// second printed number is undefined, for example, the function can print 2 in
+// unoptimized build and 1 in optimized build. unsafe fn f_cell(p: *mut i32, r: &UnsafeCell<i32>) {
     let mut val = r.value;
     println!("{}", val);
-    *p = 2; // this value change should be visible through the reference r val = r.value; // this load operation cannot be optimized out println!("{}", val);
+    *p = 2; // This value change should be visible through the reference r. val = r.value; // This load operation cannot be optimized out. println!("{}", val);
 }